-During the time of making a report about an alleged abuse to the social services or police, the KDDA UK Child Protection Officer or person making the report should ensure that this information is as helpful as possible; a detailed record should always be made at the time of the disclosure /concern, which should include the following:
+During the time of making a report about an alleged abuse to the social services or police, the KDDA UK Child Protection Officer or person making the report should ensure that this information is as helpful as possible; a

 - The child's name, age and date of birth of the child - The child's home address and telephone number - Whether or not the person making the report is expressing their own concerns or those of someone else - The nature of the allegation, include dates, times any special factors and other relevant information - Make a clear distinction between what is fact, opinion or hearsay - A description of any visible bruising or other injuries.
-Also any indirect signs, such as behavioural changes - Details of witnesses to the incidents - The child's account, if it can be given, of what has happened and how any bruising or other injuries occurred - Have the parents been contacted? - If so, what has been said - Has anyone else been consulted?
-If so, Record details
+Also, any indirect signs, such as behavioural changes - Details of witnesses to the incidents - The child's account, if it can be given, of what has happened and how any bruising or other injuries occurred - Have the parents been contacted? - If so, what has been said - Has anyone else been consulted?
+If so, Record details - Record all disclosure as stated above and keep the recorded incidence safely within the KDDA UK charity record files in order to maintain confidentiality - Where possible referral to the police or social services should be confirmed in writing within 24 hours and the name of the contact who took the referral should be recorded

-- Record all disclosure as stated above and keep the recorded incidence safely within the KDDA UK charity record files in order to maintain confidentiality - Where possible referral to the police or social services should be confirmed in writing within 24 hours and the name of the contact who took the referral should be recorded - If no confirmation received within 24 hour there should be a telephone call follow up and names of the contacts of professionals should be recorded.
+• If no confirmation received within 24 hour there should be a telephone call, follow up and names of the contacts of professionals should be recorded.